PrincyMaheshwari/pulseloop/README.md

 - **Smart Retry Logic**: If you get 3+ questions wrong, the system generates a new quiz focusing on missed concepts
 - **Targeted Review Hints**:
   - For articles: Specific paragraph indices to re-read
-  - For videos/podcasts: Precise timestamp ranges (MM:SS-MM:SS format) to re-watch
+  - For podcasts: Approximate timestamp ranges to re-listen
 - **Concept-Based Learning**: Identifies specific concepts you struggled with and creates targeted retry questions
 - **Explanation Feedback**: Detailed explanations for each correct answer to reinforce learning
 - **Attempt Tracking**: Multiple attempt support with progressive difficulty adjustment